 |Main Exam Diet S2 (April/May)||Marketing and Society||2:00|

-* the positive contributions and negative consequences of marketing on society;
+- Discuss and critically evaluate the positive contributions and negative consequences of marketing on society.

 Students will develop analytical skills such as:

-* the ability to apply marketing theories and concepts to a variety of nonprofit marketing concepts;
+* The ability to apply marketing theories and concepts to nonprofit marketing contexts;

 Students will gain:

-* sensitivity to the problems and challenges in both commercial and social marketing.
+* A sensitivity to the problems and challenges in both commercial and nonprofit marketing;

 |Course organiser||Miss Mary Ho